Batman: Three Jokers: Plot

 Red Hood searches for the Joker at an abandoned sports club.
-Inside, he finds dozens of bodies bathed in a Joker-turning chemicals-filled pool.
+Inside, he finds multiple bodies bathed in a Joker-turning chemicals-filled pool.
 Jason is captured by the Jokers, who tell him they are searching for someone to turn into a better version of themselves to antagonize Batman.
-All the victims they killed were tests for their final product, but they were not good enough.
-The Jokers torture Jason and leave him for Barbara and Bruce to find.
-Jason snaps at Batman, blaming him for all the pain in his life.
+All the victims they killed were tests for their final product, but to them, they were not good enough.
+The Jokers torture Jason to near death and leave him for Barbara and Bruce to find.
+Broken and embittered, Jason snaps at Batman, blaming him for all the pain in his life.
 Barbara takes Jason to her apartment, where they emotionally confide with one another about their similar tragedies.
-They kiss, but Barbara breaks the moment.
-The Comedian kidnaps Joe Chill and records his confession about why he murdered the Waynes.
+They end up kissing, but Barbara pulls away from him.
+Elsewhere, The Comedian kidnaps Joe Chill.

-Bruce analyzes the Jokers and the fact that each one played a role in his career.
-The Criminal reminds him of their earliest encounters, while The Clown brings up memories of cartoonish, macabre showmanship ("a lethal campiness, like a children's show host").
-The Comedian, with "a sadistic streak stronger than the others", links him to the Joker he has most recently faced.
-Batman believes that one of these is the original and created the other two.
-After learning of Joe Chill's kidnapping, Batman finds unsent apology letters to Bruce Wayne that the guilt-ridden Chill wrote long before he got sick.

-Batman, Batgirl, and Red Hood head to the condemned Monarch Theater as inside the letters Batman finds a ticket for The Mark of Zorro, left by the Joker as an invitation.
-As they enter, a video about the confession of why Chill murdered the Waynes is projected on the screen.
-As both Barbara and Jason are occupied with several Jokerized goons, Batman faces The Criminal alone, who intends to turn Chill into the new Joker because of his role in the Dark Knight's creation.
-Batman saves Chill, who has learned his secret identity and thinks he would deserve it he chose to take his life, but Batman forgives him.
+Batman analyzes the Jokers, believing that one of these is the original and created the other two.
+Batman learns of Joe Chill's kidnapping and finds unsent apology letters to Bruce Wayne that the guilt-ridden Chill wrote long before he got sick.
+Batman, Batgirl, and Red Hood head to the condemned Monarch Theater as inside the letters Batman finds an invitation by the Joker.
+Inside they face The Criminal, who intends to turn Chill into the new Joker because of his role in the Dark Knight's creation.
+Batman saves Chill, who has learned his secret identity and thinks he would deserve it if he chose to take his life, but Batman forgives him.
 The Criminal is then suddenly shot in the head by The Comedian.